hank9999/lede-compile-shell/README.md

 Ubuntu Only

-**You can fork or cloen this repository and Config your own config**
+**You can fork or clone this repository and Config your own config**
 default config: default_x86_64 without pptp l2tp adblock but with qos frp ipv6
 other default_x86_64 config no change
 enjoy it